 Common fertility myths: explained

-As soon as you begin to research fertility online, it can be confusing.
-At CARE, we are experts in fertility science and want to debunk some common fertility myths.
+As soon as you begin to research fertility online, you will find lots of information and some of it can be confusing.
+Our teams at CARE are experts in fertility science and we can debunk some common fertility myths to help make things easier to understand.

 Taking long-term contraception can make you infertile